Ex-Space Coast deputy seeks immunity from fatal shooting

 Former Brevard County deputy Yousef Hafza’s attorney began making arguments for his client’s “stand your ground” immunity hearing last Friday in a courtroom on Florida’s Space Coast.

-Hafza is charged with second-degree murder and attempted murder for the 2016 shooting death of Clarence Howard following a traffic confrontation.
+Hafza was charged with second-degree murder and attempted murder for the 2016 shooting death of Clarence Howard following a traffic confrontation.
 Hafza was off-duty at the time.

 Under Florida’s “stand your ground” law, people don’t have a duty to retreat if they believe they are in imminent danger of death or great bodily harm.
 If the judge agrees with Hafza, the case can be dismissed before a trial is held.

+Howard’s brother-in-law, Jose Montanez, who was with Howard at the time of the shooting, testified Friday that the confrontation started when their car and Hafza’s vehicle almost collided.

+Florida Today reports that the men decided to follow Hafza’s vehicle so they could give the driver a piece of their mind.
+After a brief of exchange of words, Hafza got out of his car and started firing, Montanez said.

 Copyright © 2019 The Washington Times, LLC.